What is Spinal Muscular Atrophy (SMA)?

 Is SMA curable?

-A physiotherapist and/or an occupational therapist will follow up your child continuously to stimulate the motor development and skills.
-The therapist will customise a program that fits your child's age and functional level and help you find assistive equipment supporting the child and you as a caregiver in the best possible way.
+A physiotherapist and/or an occupational therapist will follow up your child regularly to stimulate motor development and skills.
+The therapist will customise a program that fits your child's age and functional level and help you find postural support equipment and assistive devices to aid your child and you as a caregiver in the best possible way.
 The aim of using assistive equipment is to allow your child for independence and mobility despite motor disability.
-A therapist will also together with a doctor follow up the child's development of bone deformities.
-Children with SMA are at risk of developing a curvature of the spine and a back brace is often needed.
+A therapist may also together with a doctor follow up the child's development of bone deformities.
+Children with SMA are at risk of developing a curvature of the spine and a spinal brace is often needed.

 Because of weak muscles, children with SMA are especially prone to having difficulty breathing.
-Your child might need some type of breathing support, and healthcare professionals will sort out which type.
+Your child might need some type of breathing support, and healthcare professionals will determine if and which type.

 Swallowing and nutrition